 Gabriel Preisser, Executive & Artistic Director

-As newly appointed Executive & Artistic Director of Opera Orlando, Gabriel Preisser will take his performance experience of over 40 operatic and music theatre roles to serve the company in areas of growth and development, artistic vision and planning, and administration.
+As Executive & Artistic Director of Opera Orlando, Gabriel Preisser takes his performance experience of over 40 operatic and music theatre roles to serve the company in areas of growth and development, artistic vision and planning, and administration.
 Born and raised in Apopka, FL just outside of Orlando, Mr. Preisser has deep ties to the Central Florida area.
-He has served as board member for Opera Orlando (formerly known as Florida Opera Theatre) for two seasons and has served as artistic advisor to numerous arts organizations in the area.
 He graduated summa cum laude from Florida State University with a major in Vocal Performance and a minor in Business and completed a Master’s degree in Voice at the University of Houston.

 Critically acclaimed by The New York Times and Opera News, Mr. Preisser has performed leading-man roles for various companies throughout the US including the Minnesota Orchestra, Colorado Symphony, Opera San Antonio, and others.
 Most notably, he created the role of Lt.
 Gordon in Kevin Puts’ Pulitzer Prize winning Silent Night at Minnesota Opera with subsequent performances at Opera Philadelphia and Cincinnati Opera and subsequent national broadcasts on PBS.